h8d13/Mac-G5-2005-Restore/README.md

 ![1e4da476-6ee0-4aed-aafc-71de666b32878145070884849698766](https://github.com/user-attachments/assets/b7df1aa5-77a9-419b-b09e-df51c4f6f867)

-So this is a C19-C20 cable for the later 2005 g5's.The cases are super heavy but also cool looking!
+So this is a C19-C20 cable for the later 2005 g5's.
+The cases are super heavy but also cool looking!
+I saw some nice rebuild projects I think I might give a go:)

 These can draw 30-50% more amps, while earlier versions use the common C13-C14 cables you find on many devices still to this day.